pulumi/docs/reference/pkg/nodejs/@pulumi/azure/network/index.md

 ```

-The location/region where the local network gatway is
+The location/region where the local network gateway is
 created.
 Changing this forces a new resource to be created.

 <h3 class="pdoc-member-header">